Hilbert schemes for crepant partial resolutions: Introduction

 \section{Introduction}

 Let $n\geq 1$ be a positive integer and let $\kk$ be an algebraically closed field of characteristic zero.
 A well-studied moduli space in algebraic geometry is the Hilbert scheme of $n$ points on a nonsingular surface $S$ over $\kk$, denoted $\Hilb^n(S)$.
-Fogarty~\cite{Fogarty68} showed that $\Hilb^n(S)$ is a nonsingular variety of dimension $2n$, while Beauville~\cite{Beauville83} later established that if $S$ is a holomorphic symplectic surface over the base field $\CC$, then $\Hilb^n(S)$ is a holomorphic symplectic manifold over $\CC$.
-More generally, when $S$ is a normal surface with canonical singularities, the first author and Yamagishi~\cite{CY23} showed recently that $\Hilb^n(S)$ is a normal variety of dimension $2n$ with canonical singularities, and furthermore, if $S$ has symplectic singularities over $\mathbb{C}$, then so does $\Hilb^n(S)$.
-Here, for the family of surfaces $S_K$ obtained as crepant partial resolutions of a Kleinian singularity, we establish a stronger statement by constructing each $\Hilb^n(S_K)$ precisely as a Nakajima quiver variety.
+Fogarty~\cite{Fogarty68} showed that $\Hilb^n(S)$ is a nonsingular variety of dimension $2n$, while Beauville~\cite{Beauville83} later established that if $S$ is a symplectic surface, then $\Hilb^n(S)$ is a nonsingular symplectic variety.
+More generally, when $S$ is a normal surface with canonical singularities, the first author and Yamagishi~\cite{CY26} showed recently that the underlying reduced subscheme of $\Hilb^n(S)$ is a normal variety of dimension $2n$ with canonical singularities, and furthermore, if $S$ has symplectic singularities, then so does $\Hilb^n(S)$.
+Here, for the surfaces $S_K$ obtained as crepant partial resolutions of a Kleinian singularity, we establish a stronger statement by constructing each $\Hilb^n(S_K)$ as a Nakajima quiver variety.
+Throughout, we let $\Hilb^n(S_K)$ denote the underlying reduced subscheme of $\Hilb^n(S_K)$; in fact, the Hilbert scheme is reduced for $n\leq 7$ by \cite{CY26}.

 To describe the quiver varieties of interest, let $\Gamma\subset \SL(2,\kk)$ be a nontrivial finite subgroup.
 Write the irreducible representations of $\Gamma$ as $\rho_0, \rho_1, \dots, \rho_r$ where $\rho_0$ is trivial, let $R(\Gamma)=\bigoplus_{0\leq i\leq r} \ZZ \rho_i$ be the representation ring, and write $\delta\in R(\Gamma)$ for the regular representation.
 Let $\Pi$ denote the preprojective algebra of a framed version of the affine ADE graph associated to $\Gamma$ by the McKay correspondence, and regard $v \coloneqq (1,n\delta)\in \ZZ\oplus R(\Gamma)$ as a dimension vector for $\Pi$-modules.
 Following Nakajima~\cite{Nakajima98}, the quiver variety $\M_\theta(\Pi,v)$ parametrises $\Pi$-modules of dimension vector $v$ that are semistable with respect to a stability parameter $\theta$ in $\Theta_v\cong \Hom(R(\Gamma),\QQ)$.
 The affine GIT quotient satisfies $\mathfrak{M}_0(\Pi,v)\cong \Sym^n(\mathbb{A}^2/\Gamma)$, and variation of GIT quotient gives a projective, crepant partial resolution